 Check with your provider about their autopay options to see if they'll give you a discount for paying automatically every month (and make sure not to pay any extra fees by setting up autopay in advance).

 If you qualify for subsidies and low-cost options, don't hesitate to take advantage of them.
-The Federal government considers internet and phone services to be essential services, and offers government subsidies to help cover them for low-income families.
-Chances are, if you qualify for programs like the Supplemental Nutrition Assistance Program (SNAP) or Supplemental Security Income (SSI), you have a great shot at qualifying for free internet or getting internet at a cheaper price.
-You can even combine Affordable Connectivity Program discounts with programs like Verizon Forward to get free internet.
+The Federal government considers internet and phone services to be essential services and may offer government subsidies to help cover them for low-income families.

 Many internet service providers offer discounts on internet services.
 For example, Verizon offers many discount programs for people who serve such as teachers, nurses or those in the military.